-Set within the walls of the flourishing Redcliffe Peninsula, amidst the pulsating retail and dining precinct in New Port Waterside Park in the Moreton Bay Region of South East Queensland, is a richly symbolic art installation consisting of five hand-beaten glimmering totem poles made of clusters of stainless-steel discs, grandiosely erected in a vast open space.
+Set within the walls of the flourishing Redcliffe Peninsula, amidst Newport’s Spinnaker Park in the Moreton Bay Region of South East Queensland, is a richly symbolic art installation consisting of five hand-beaten glimmering totem poles made of clusters of stainless-steel discs, grandiosely erected in a vast open space.

 Regarded as “Flourish”, its value goes way deeper than a mere dramatic entrance formation to a freshly minted, state-of-the-art, recreational park and retirement village.
 Its clustering forms of intricate patterns and surface finishes, and the complexity and delicate fragility of the natural world captured as it cycles between growth, decay and evolution, are thoughtful metaphors which have been masterfully designed, skillfully crafted and cleverly integrated onto the site.